-Antique French Diamond Ruby Harlequin Jester Brooch in Silver and 18K Gold
+Antique French Pierrot Diamond & Ruby Brooch in Silver and 18K Gold

-French Pierrot with Rose-cut Diamond Rubies, Silver, and 18K Gold
+French Pierrot with Rose-Cut Diamonds and Rubies in Silver and 18K Gold

 The animated figure represents Pierrot, the iconic jester of the Commedia dell’Arte, a beloved symbol in French art and theater.
 Such figural jewels were created as luxury court pieces, worn at masquerades and salons where precious materials and theatrical imagery met in wearable form.